Snub disphenoid: History and naming

-The snub disphenoid name comes from Johnson (1966) classification of the Johnson solid.
+The snub disphenoid name comes from Johnson (1966) classification of the Johnson solid, named after American mathematician Norman W. Johnson who listed the convex polyhedra with regular polygonal faces.
 However, this solid was first studied by Rausenberger (1915).
 It was studied again in the paper by Freudenthal & van d.
 Waerden (1947), which first described the set of eight convex deltahedra, and named it the Siamese dodecahedron.

 The dodecadeltahedron name was given to the same shape by Bernal (1964), referring to the fact that it is a 12-sided deltahedron.
 There are other simplicial dodecahedra, such as the hexagonal bipyramid, but this is the only one that can be realized with equilateral faces.
 Bernal was interested in the shapes of holes left in irregular close-packed arrangements of spheres, so he used a restrictive definition of deltahedra, in which a deltahedron is a convex polyhedron with triangular faces that can be formed by the centers of a collection of congruent spheres, whose tangencies represent polyhedron edges, and such that there is no room to pack another sphere inside the cage created by this system of spheres.
 This restrictive definition disallows the triangular bipyramid (as forming two tetrahedral holes rather than a single hole), pentagonal bipyramid (because the spheres for its apexes interpenetrate, so it cannot occur in sphere packings), and regular icosahedron (because it has interior room for another sphere).
 Bernal writes that the snub disphenoid is "a very common coordination for the calcium ion in crystallography".
 In coordination geometry, it is usually known as the trigonal dodecahedron or simply as the dodecahedron.